18F/join.tts.gsa.gov/pages/positions/strategist.md

 ## Qualifications

 To qualify, you must have one year of specialized experience equivalent to the GS-14 in the federal service.
-Specialized experience is:<br>
+Specialized experience for this position is:<br>
 Experience navigating highly ambiguous or uncertain situations to deliver results for clients.
 This experience must include **ALL** of the following:

-- Navigating bureaucracy, building coalitions and leading stakeholders with disparate views through change
+  1. Leading client-facing consulting projects or initiatives
-- Collaborating with cross-functional teams to achieve organizational or project objectives
+  2. Collaborating with cross-functional teams to achieve organizational or project objectives
-- Leading client-facing consulting projects or initiatives
+  3. Getting buy-in from stakeholders to effect change

 Experience applying user-centered design disciplines to the development of products or services.
 This experience must include at least **ONE** of the following:

-- Leading cross-functional teams in the user research and design digital products or services using user experience principles & practices.
+  1. Leading teams in the user research of digital products or services.
-- Creating and managing product vision and leading cross functional teams in the iterative development of digital products or services using agile development methodologies
+  2. Leading teams in the iterative development of digital products or services using agile development methodologies.
-- Developing digital applications across the full stack (i.e. server side, client side & databases) using server-side languages (e.g Java, .NET, Ruby on Rails, Python, Go, Node.js), client-side languages (e.g HTML, Javascript) and database and other persistence layers  (e.g. PostgreSQL, mySQL, Oracle, noSQL, MongoDB)
-- Leading the development of content strategies or initiatives and delivery of user-centered content (e.g. copywriting, landing pages, interface language, mobile notifications, launch materials) for web or digital products.
+  3. Leading the development of content strategies for web or digital products.

 Qualification determinations cannot be made when resumes do not include the required information, so failure to provide this information may result in disqualification.